tranduythanh/Build-GenAI-Course-DataScienceWorld.Kan/unit09/stock-quant/README.md

 └── README.md
 ```

-## Example:
+## Example Queries:
-- show me the stock price of VNM for the last 10 days
+- Show me the stock price of VNM for the last 10 days
+- Calculate the RSI for VNM over the last month
-- show me the technical analysis of VNM
+- Show me the MACD analysis for VNM
+- What are the Bollinger Bands for VNM?
-- show me the financial report of VNM for the last 10 days
+- Get the SMA for VNM over the last 30 days
-- show me the company info of VNM
-- show me the market index of VN30
-- show me the stock list of VN30